Protecting Your Financial Investments

 How Receivership Works

-A Receiver will be appointed either privately, acting as an agent for the secured lender and taking action in the interests of the secured lender; or by the court.
+A Receiver will be appointed either privately, acting as an agent for the secured lender, or by the court.
 Court-appointed receivers are officers of the court, acting on behalf of all creditors regardless of who initiated the proceeding.
 The powers and rights of a court-appointed receiver are outlined in the court order appointing them.

-Whether court or privately appointed, our duty is to distribute the net proceeds of all the assets subject to the secured creditors’ interest.
-In the event there may be value in continuing the operations and selling the business is a going concern, a secured creditor may consider the appointment of a Receiver-Manager.
+Whether court or privately appointed, our duty is typically to take possession, market for sale, and realize and distribute the net proceeds of all the assets that are the subject of the secured creditors’ security.
+In the event there may be value in continuing the operations and selling the assets and operations of the business as a going concern, a secured creditor may consider the appointment of a Receiver-Manager.

 Receivership can also be useful if you are involved in a shareholder dispute.
 A receiver can perform operations, complete projects, liquidate assets or sell a business.